KirilGeorgiev247/Design-patterns/Behavioral/Memento/README.md

 + most dynamic languages cannot guarantee that the state within the memento stays untouched(Javascript, Python, ...)

-+ caretakers should track the originator's lifecycle to be able to destroy obsolute mementos
++ caretakers should track the originator's lifecycle to be able to destroy obsolete mementos

 # Example 01